Homeland Security Plans To Collect Immigrants' Social Media Information - Slashdot

 If you're a naturalized citizen, you're as much of a citizen as the Founding Fathers.
 Don't let anyone tell you different.
 Unlike citizens that were born here, you've proven that you can actually pass a civics test.
 You belong here.
 You have all the rights of any American.

+I'd like to think that, I really would.
+The wording, however, indicates otherwise.
+I hope that at least that part dies quickly under a flurry of lawsuits over Constitutional grounds.

-Before people lose their minds again (Score:2)
+Before people lose their minds again (Score:1)

 Before people go losing their minds again about how Trump is a xenophobic racist, please have a look at this Slashdot article from 15 months ago: